jbarroso/clean-code/README.md

 # <a name="clean-code">1.
 Clean Code</a>
 ## There Will Be Code
-Nonsese: Programmers won't be needed because business people will generate programs from specifications.
+Nonsense: Programmers won't be needed because business people will generate programs from specifications.

-The level of abstaction of our programing languages will increase but there will be code.
+The level of abstraction of our programing languages will increase but there will be code.

 Well specified requirements can act as executable tests for our code.